OSGeo/grass-addons/grass7/gui/wxpython/wx.wms/readme.txt

 The project uses WMS service to fetch images of the maps.
 The Get Feature service of WMS services provides a GML based interface to access the information about various layers available.
 The WMS layer knowledge is used to update the GUI of the GRASS according to the available features for a particular layer.
 Thw WX-GUI is to be modified and to be integrated with the WMS services.

+How to run the add-on
+1) Copy files wmsmenu.py , parse.py to gui/wxpython/gui_modules/
+2) Patch wxgui.py and toolbars.py with command "cd path/to/sourceroot && cat core.diff | patch -p0"
+3) make the source code
+3) Now run it , when launched , a new button shall appear in Main GUI window beside 'New Display button'
+4) Click on it, and a new wms window shall be launched.
+5) Enter url of WMS
+6) Click on Get Capabilites.

 Author -
 Sudeep Singh Walia